 Or, if the person openly expresses concern about the price, ask, ‘Is price the only thing that matters?’

 We all know paying for things is about priorities.
-Proof: That client who cancels his membership because it’s too expensive, but then takes off on vacation to Australia for three weeks and comes home and buys a motorcycle.
-It’s about priorities, and if you can show value to prospects and offer a real solution, price will not be the only concern.
+Proof: That client who cancels his membership because it’s too expensive but then takes off on vacation to Australia for three weeks and comes home and buys a motorcycle.
+It’s about priorities, and if you can show value to prospects and offer a real solution, the price will not be the only concern.

-Getting to the bottom of something is challenging to do in a group environment when you’re coaching 12 new people through a chaotic workout.
+Getting to the bottom of something is challenging to do in a group environment when coaching 12 new people through a chaotic workout.

 Thus, the first day with any prospective client absolutely needs to be done in a one-on-one environment with one coach and one prospect, where the bulk of the time (or even the entire time) is spent chatting, conversing, figuring out through honest dialogue whether you’re a good fit.